GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Flexibility
 +++++++++++

-The import mechanism will allow the flexibility to define GTScript objects in GTScript files and using them in python code without extra steps (as if they were defined directly in python), yet also compiling them into other language sources / bindings from the same code base just by running the CLI tool on them.
-This allows prototyping in python without making a final choice as to project language and license.
+The import mechanism will allow the flexibility to define GTScript objects in GTScript files and using them in Python code without extra steps (as if they were defined directly in Python), yet also compiling them into other language sources / bindings from the same code base just by running the CLI tool on them.
+This allows prototyping in Python without making a final choice as to project language and license.

 Usage and Impact
 ----------------